Young couple renters pose in own modern home look in distance dreaming planning

 How credit builder loans work

-A credit builder loan could help you improve your credit standing if you demonstrate that you can handle monthly payment responsibilities by making your payments consistently and on time.
-The lender should report your payment history to the major credit bureaus—Transunion, Equifax, and Experian—or the loan won’t help you improve your credit profile.
+A credit builder loan could help you build or improve your credit standing if you demonstrate that you can handle monthly payment responsibilities by making your payments consistently and on time.
+The lender should report your payment history to credit bureaus such as Transunion, Equifax, and Experian or the loan won’t help you improve your credit profile.

 If you handle the account responsibly, your credit standing could improve.
+That’s a factor in how credit scores work.
 A stronger credit profile could help you get the financing you need, at terms you can afford, in the future.

 How to get a credit builder loan